DaveyJH/ci-portfolio-one-v2/README.md

 *Had not set the link-line background-size to "cover" so line was not resizing with text.
 Altered positions of other elements and tested*  -->
 ## To Do List
 - Address line break positions of hover text for screen widths
-- Investigate semantics of a header within a section.
-Does the header still apply to the whole page?
+- **Investigate semantics of a header within a section.
+Does the header still apply to the whole page?**
-- Check if section should just be divs!
+- **Check if section should just be divs!**
 - Check there is no issue with using a different back-up font family
-- **Create basic HTML/CSS structure**
+- Create basic HTML/CSS structure
-    - *other (hidden from mobile)* icons for cube-links
     - nav element?
     - create *other (hidden from mobile)* line images
-    - scroll section
+    - *scroll section*
         - *link to next page when home complete*
     - ***desktop checks and changes***
 - *Extend title to full name on desktop?*